Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 Now, using the much prettier graphical user interface (GUI), find your IP address of the Aquantia Ethernet Adapter.
 This is not only to find out what your IP address is, but it is also the first part of our software test.

 In the picture to the left, you navigate to settings (Gear Icon), select Network, and open the properties for the Wired connection that applies.
-In this screenshot, it shows 1000 Mb/s, which is what you do NOT want to see.
-You want to see 10,000 Mb/s (10 Gigabit).
-Once you are sure you have the IPv4 Address of the correct NIC, you are good to go.
+In this screenshot, it shows a 1 Gigabit connection, which is NOT what you want.
+Find the wired connection that shows 10,000 Mb/s (10 Gigabit).
+Once you locate the correct wired connection, you can obtain the IPv4 Address.
 It will likely be 192.168.X.X (X changes from network to network).
 You now have your “server” IP address.
 Oh, it’s a good sign the NICs connect up at 10 Gigabit speeds.

 Ready for the real 10 Gigabit test?
 Here you go: